• Skip to primary navigation

 Use of Super Keyword

-• You Can call the parent class no-arg constructor or parametrized constructor using the Super keyword in child class.
+• You Can call the parent class no-arg constructor or parametrized constructor using the Super keyword in the child class.

 Super Keyword in Java Explanation

-How to Use super Keyword With Variables
+How to Use Super Keyword With Variables

 package com.SoftwareTestingo.JavaBasics;